 5. Finally, add the course created in step 2 as an upsell to your original course.
 Find directions here.

 There are two ways to upsell access to a private community.
 Use the first method if you want to create the community within Teachable; use the second if you want to create a community outside Teachable (e.g. a closed Facebook group).

 Method 1 – Community Within Teachable

-This method utilizes lectures and comments to create a forum-like discussion course, which you can then add as an upsell.
+This method utilizes lessons and comments to create a forum-like discussion course, which you can then add as an upsell.

 1. Create a new course, titled something like “[Main Course] Discussion Community.”

-2. Add lectures and title each of them with various discussion topics/prompts (or however you want to set it up).
+2. Add lessons and title each of them with various discussion topics/prompts (or however you want to set it up).
 For example, an art school might dedicate a thread for students to submit their pieces and get feedback.
-In each lecture, write a description of rules for that comment thread, and simply enable comments for each of the lectures.
+In each lesson, write a description of rules for that comment thread, and simply enable comments for each of the lessons.
 The final product should look like this:

-3. Publish the lectures.
-Again, it's your decision whether or not to publish the course—you can still upsell an unpublished course without it being public to everyone in your school.
+3. Publish the lessons.
+Again, it’s your decision whether or not to publish the course—you can still upsell an unpublished course without it being public to everyone in your school.